 Canning Circus was once the industrial playground of Nottingham.
 Workers from Players and Raleigh would come in their thousands on payday.
 Today, many of those pubs have gone – but plenty still survive, supported by a vibrant neighbourhood of working professionals, students and migrants from across the world.

-Continue reading or download a PDF of this trail (opens in a new window)
+Continue reading or Download a PDF copy of this trial